hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

 Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-PostgreSQL has two functions that do exactly what we intend to do:
+PostgreSQL provides two functions that will help us with what we intend to do:

 -  ``to_tsvector``: This will create a list of tokens.
 -  ``to_tsquery``: To query the vector for occurences of certain words.